Marquand Art Library - Rare Book Use

 Marquand has a distinguished collection of 15th through 21st-century rare books, periodicals, scrolls, facsimiles, and ephemera.
 These materials appear in the catalog with the locations: SAX Marquand Rare Books and RECAP Marquand Rare Use Only.

 A Princeton ID, or a special Rare Books access card is required to use this collection.
-All rare book requests must be made online: pull up the catalog record for the item that is needed, and click on the link that reads Request to view in Reading Room in the Main Catalog, or Reading Room Request in Books+.
+All rare book requests must be made online: pull up the catalog record for the item that is needed, and click on the link that reads Request to view in Reading Room in the Library Catalog.
 One will be prompted to set up a rare book account, or may enter his/her username and password (netID if a Princeton University affiliate).
-Non-Princeton affiliates will be required to visit the Library Privileges Office in Firestone Library to receive a special Rare Books card before being able to consult rare books (one card is good for all rare book locations on campus: Rare Books & Special Collections in Firestone, Mudd Library, and Marquand).

 Classroom Registration Form (For Group/Class Visits)